arnemorken/anypaginator/README.md

 Got an idea for improving anyPaginator?
 A cool new feature you'd like to see?
 Think you've found a bug?
 Contact us at software@balanse.info!
 We love pull requests!

-# License
+# Licence

-AGPLv3.0 for open source use or anyPaginator Commercial License for commercial use.
+AGPLv3.0 for open source use or anyPaginator Commercial Licence for commercial use.

 Get licences here: https://anypaginator.balanse.info/licence/